mackensen/uphillrocks/slides/index.md

 ## Our considerations

-- No upgrade button <!-- .element: class="fragment" -->
 - No installing themes and plugins from the interface <!-- .element: class="fragment" -->
 - Developers have shell access to remotes <!-- .element: class="fragment" -->
-- Development is local <!-- .element: class="fragment" -->
 - Separate development, staging, and production environments <!-- .element: class="fragment" -->
 - Generalized solution <!-- .element: class="fragment" -->

 Note: our servers are hardened with SELinux; Apache cannot write to the webroot.
 We are, however, able to do our own deployments.
-Code development is generally on local machines, using Vagrant or Docker.
 We have replicas of our installations in three separate environments, which are in different network segments.
 Finally, as I said, previously, we're generalists.
 We'd like a deployment strategy that we can adapt to Moodle, Drupal, and custom projects.

 ## ...git is not joining us today